-We're challenging you to create new and exciting resonator instruments using paint can lids!
-Whether its sinking a lid into your favorite cigar box guitar design or coming up with some new and wild musical invention, you should build to impress!
+In 2017, we challenged you to create new and exciting resonator instruments using paint can lids!
+Whether its sinking a lid into your favorite cigar box guitar design or coming up with some new and wild musical invention, you built to impress!

 I am having a hard time with getting 2 images sent.
 At any rate, all CBG builders should have a "beater" that they carry with them in their truck.
 This is my beater.
 The neck is the first neck I ever built.
 I have had several bodies on it.
 This one is home made of exotic wood that I call "van wood".
 It is wood that I found in the back of my van.
 I wanted a rather large body.
 I tried several schemes for a resonator and found the paint can lid to be the most pleasing.
 However, I wasn't completely satisfied with the sound.
 So I "stressed" it by going around the lip with a ball pein hammer.
 I like the sound now.
 I'll try to get the 2nd photo uploaded.